B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 > — Couldn't, Stephen contrived to get out, his mental organs for the moment refusing to dictate further.

 "We must assert that the intellectual principle which we call the human soul is incorruptable.
 For a thing may be corrupted in two ways - of itself (corruptio per se), and accidentally (per accidens)". - St. Thomas Aquinas, Summa Theologica
-He goes on to argue that soul, being "simple" cannot be corrupted, for "corruption is found only where there is contrariety".
+He goes on to argue that soul, being "simple" cannot be corrupted, for "corruption is found only where there is contrariety"

 **Page 595:**
 > England was toppling already and her downfall would be Ireland, her Achilles heel.